Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of

 Decentralized systems aim to address some of these problems.
-For example, Surescripts, an \ac{e-prescription} management system in the US, allows entities such as caregivers to access patient information from patients' pharmacies and health insurance companies through the system~\cite{aldughayfiq2020digital}.
-However, such approaches impose significant responsibility regarding IT security and access management on pharmacies and health insurances, which might be particularly problematic for small businesses.
-Furthermore, in Surescripts, patients have to choose a specific dispensing pharmacy when their prescription is created, which decreases user flexibility and convenience.
-Consequently, researchers have continued searching for better solutions, and in recent years, they have considered blockchain technology as a viable solution for solving the above-mentioned problems of \ac{e-prescription} systems~\cite{wu2018toward}.
+For example, Surescripts, an \ac{e-prescription} management system in the~USA, allows entities such as caregivers to access patient information from patients' pharmacies and health insurance companies through the system~\cite{aldughayfiq2020digital}.
+However, such approaches impose significant responsibility regarding IT security and access management on pharmacies and health insurances, which may be particularly problematic for small organizations.
+Furthermore, in Surescripts, patients have to choose a specific dispensing pharmacy when their \ac{e-prescription} is created, which decreases users' flexibility and convenience.
+Consequently, researchers have continued searching for better solutions, and in recent years, they have considered blockchain technology~\cite{wu2018toward}.